An Evening with Silk Sonic at Park MGM: Reception and other shows

 The concert residency was met with positive reviews from critics.
 Melinda Sheckells from Billboard commented that "it felt impossible that Mars and .Paak had never done a show of this magnitude before as a duo".
 Melissa Gill of Consequence wrote the show "is an electric dance party that's not to be missed".
 She added that it "might just be the sexiest dance party Sin City has ever seen."
-Rolling Stoness Mark Gray called the concert a "soulful, energetic vibe blending disco, funk, R&B, and rock".
+Rolling Stones Mark Gray called the concert a "soulful, energetic vibe blending disco, funk, R&B, and rock".
 Gray also praised it by saying, "From the fashion to the footwork, the show was a masterclass in Seventies nostalgia."
 Matt Kelemen from Las Vegas Magazine stated Silk Sonic "created the ultimate retro-soul dance party that must be attended in person".
-Taylor Weatherby, writing for the Grammy Awards, declared Silk Sonic "crafted a night to remember", and their "harmonies were even more unbelievable live than on record".
+Taylor Weatherby, writing for the Grammy Awards, declared that Silk Sonic "crafted a night to remember", and their "harmonies were even more unbelievable live than on record".
 Brock Radke from Las Vegas Weekly dubbed the show "enthralling and celebratory".
 Radke added the duo "isn't transporting the audience to another era so much as pulling that era's amazing music into the present day".
 John Katsilometes from the Las Vegas Review-Journal praised the stage, calling it "staggering".
 Katsilometes concluded the show "is like time travel to a period when it was fine to suit, up, show up and get your groove on".
 During a show in May, Katsilometes commented that the concert "is transformed into a giant Soul Train experience".
 Mya Abraham of Vibe also found the concert to be a Soul Train experience, but the "lighting elevated the show", and the duo studied "incomparable performers of the past".
 Abraham furthered that the concert "was a well-sequenced, true mastery in visual storytelling".